Free consultation 402-431-9000

 Attorney & Partner At Knowles Law Firm

 Most car accidents involve a collision between two or more vehicles.
 However, each year, Nebraska also reports hundreds of single-car accidents.
+These accidents can occur on public roads or private property, each presenting unique challenges for reporting and liability.
 A single-car accident can be caused by an environmental factor, such as a pothole that leads to a tire blowout and rollover accident, or traffic conditions that cause a driver to veer off the side of the road to avoid a collision.
 If you get involved in a single-car accident in Nebraska, find out if you need to file a police report.

-In Nebraska, you are legally required to file a police report after any type of motor vehicle accident if it reaches the state’s threshold – even if the accident only involved your own vehicle.
+In Nebraska, you are legally required to file a police report after any type of motor vehicle accident if it reaches the state’s threshold – even if the accident only involved your own vehicle and resulted in an injury.
 Under state law, the driver of any vehicle involved in an accident on a public or private road that meets the following parameters has a duty to report the accident without unnecessary delay to an appropriate peace officer:

 • Estimated property damage to any one person that equals or exceeds $1,500